doanhxd/Razer-Blade-15-Advanced-2018-Hackintosh/README.md

 # Razer Blade 15 Advanced 2018 Hackintosh - OpenCore
-**Note: I WILL NOT RESPONSIBLE IF YOU MESS UP YOUR COMPUTER USING THIS!**
+**Note: I WILL NOT RESPONSIBLE IF YOU MESS UP YOUR COMPUTER USING THIS GUIDE!**

 SUPPORT
 ---